SigMaNet: One Laplacian to Rule Them All: Introduction

-Many real systems can be modeled as directed graphs.
-While spatial-based GCNs have a natural extension to directed graphs, for spectral methods the situation is different.
-Due to being based on graph signal processing~\citep{sandryhaila2013discrete, chen2015discrete}, spectral GCNs require three fundamental properties to be satisfied: \textit{a)} the Laplacian matrix must be diagonalizable, i.e., it must admit an eigenvalue decomposition, \textit{b)} the Laplacian matrix must be positive semidefinite \citep{wu2020comprehensive}, and \textit{c)} the spectrum of the normalized Laplacian matrix must be upper-bounded by 2~\citep{kipf2016semi}.
-For these reasons, most spectral methods require the graph to be undirected and to have nonnegative weights.
-In recent years, however, several approaches have proposed to overcome this limitation by introducing various extensions of the definition of the Laplacian matrix, such as the {\em Magnetic Laplacian}~\citep{zhang2021magnet, zhang2021smgc} and the {\em Approximate Digraph Laplacian} constructed via the PageRank matrix~\citep{Tong2020}.
+Many real-world processes and phenomena can be modeled as directed graphs.
+While spatial GCNs have a natural extension to directed graphs, most spectral methods require the graph to be undirected and to feature nonnegative weights for their convolution operator to be well-defined.
+Indeed, due to being based on graph signal processing~\citep{sandryhaila2013discrete, chen2015discrete}, spectral GCNs require three fundamental properties to be satisfied which fail to hold when the graph is directed and/or features negative weights: \textit{a)} the Laplacian matrix must be diagonalizable, i.e., it must admit an eigenvalue decomposition, \textit{b)} the Laplacian matrix must be positive semidefinite, and \textit{c)} the spectrum of the normalized Laplacian matrix must be upper-bounded by 2~\citep{kipf2016semi,wu2020comprehensive}.

-Due to the fundamental limitations of the underpinning theory (cf. the three aforementioned properties (\textit{a,b,c})), none of the spectral techniques introduced so far can handle (un)directed graphs with weights unrestricted in sign.
-To overcome this major limitation, in this paper we introduce \signum{}, a generalized GCN based on a novel Laplacian matrix, to which we refer as the {\em \laplaciano{}} ($L^{\sigma}$), which is capable of handling both directed and undirected graphs with weights unrestricted in sign and of arbitrary magnitude.
+In recent years, several extensions of the definition of Laplacian matrix have been proposed to overcome the first limitation, i.e., to handle directed graphs (see, e.g., the {\em Magnetic Laplacian}~\citep{zhang2021magnet, zhang2021smgc} and the {\em Approximate Digraph Laplacian} constructed via the PageRank matrix~\citep{Tong2020}).
+Differently, no spectral techniques have been introduced so far to overcome the second limitation, i.e., to handle graphs with edge weights unrestricted in sign, which arise in many relevant applications (such as, e.g., those where the graph models credit/debit transactions between customers, like/dislike evaluations among users, or positive/negative user opinions).
+This paper aims at overcoming such a major limitation.